vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/truffle-install-and-configure.md

   }
 }
 ```
-Now we have two networks, we can specify **gas limit** and **gas price** and truffle will use it when make transactions.
+Now we have two networks, we can specify a **gas limit** and a **gas price** and Truffle will use it when making transactions.

-When you finish with the development you can migrate your contracts directly in the Mainnet.
+When you finish with the development, you can migrate your contracts directly to the Mainnet:
 ```
 $ truffle migrate --network live
 ```